Land use - film

-- A Commercial Film temporary licence is by far the most common form of film tenure.
+- A Commercial Film temporary licence is the most common form of film tenure.
 It permits use of Crown land for up to 6 months, where the use is limited to the filming of scenery or backdrops involving no structural improvements, camps or large equipment.

 - A Licence of Occupation is required where a commercial film production calls for substantial improvements, camps, vehicles, large equipment or modifications to the land.
 A licence is normally issued for one year.

 You will be required to pay an application fee when you submit your application, as identified in the Crown land fees schedule (PDF, 49KB).

 Required for a commercial film tenure are:

 - Rent – see pricing listed for Temporary Licence or Licence of Occupation (Film) in Appendix 1 of the Commercial - General Policy (PDF, 201KB).

 - A $5,000 security deposit as outlined in the general commercial policy, and